2025–26 Auroraliiga season

 The 2025–26 Auroraliiga season is the 43rd ice hockey season of the Auroraliiga.
 It is the second season since the league re-branded as Auroraliiga from Naisten Liiga, the name that had been in use since 2017.
-The regular season began on 6 September 2025 and is scheduled to conclude on 15 February 2026.
+The regular season began on 6 September 2025 and concluded on 22 February 2026.

+Kiekko-Espoo were the regular season champions for the third consecutive season.
+The team claimed the title by amassing an unbeatable points advantage on 25 January 2026, several weeks before the conclusion of the regular season.

+The 2026 Aurora Borealis Cup playoffs began on 28 February and the Aurora Borealis Cup was awarded to Kiekko-Espoo on 8 April.